jeturcotte/jetstone/README.md

 7. All of the coals are technically biogenic ROCK produced through metamorphic processes from fossilized material... but the raws often classify them as minerals instead.
 8. Jet is merely considered a particularly quality and workable form of lignite, which means it is still a metamorphic rock or biogenic 'mineraloid' at best.
 9. Literally, brimstone is just a name for sulfur.
+10. Olivine is simply the massive/less translucent form of Peridot, and vice versa.
+11. Hornblende is not officially a mineral at all, but a common name for a population of similar minerals.
+12. Serpentine is not any one mineral, but a grouping of similar minerals with similar qualities.
+13. Alabaster is a common name for any of three minerals derived from calcite or gypsum, but is not a mineral itself.
+14. Selenite is just another name for gypsum, which is already included in the raws.
+Satinspar is ALSO the same thing as both selenite and gypsum.
+Only difference in each is shape.